tgbugs/blackfynn-python/docs/tutorials/data_catalog.rst

 ^^^^^^^^^^^^^^^^^^

 .. note::

-   See :ref:`agent` for information about uploading large files and recursive directory structures using the Blackfynn CLI Agent.
+   See :ref:`agent` for more info on uploading data.

 We will create a new dataset, upload a file, then read the uploaded file using the client.